 This root often stumps CSA members and market shoppers.
-It grows well in the Pacific Northwest, keeps well and is very nutritious.
+It grows well in the Pacific Northwest, keeps well and is very nutritious–rich in Vitamin C and particularly good for digestion and liver and gall-bladder health.
 It’s more common in my native Germany, especially in Bavaria where it is a fresh, crunchy accompaniment to beer and the requisite bread, cheeses and meats that go with the beer.
-Mashed or turned into kraut they are good with roasted meets as well.
+They are delicious mashed or turned into kraut alongside roasted meats.

 - Thinly sliced and roasted